jleeson/rollup-plugin-import-css/README.md

 Type: `array` or `string`
 Default: `[]`

-A single file, or array of files to include when minifying.
+A single file, or array of files to include in the plugins processing.

 ### exclude

 Type: `array` or `string`
 Default: `[]`

-A single file, or array of files to exclude when minifying.
+A single file, or array of files to exclude in the plugins processing.

 ### output